dmalt/MRI_metacognition/README.md

 freesurfer cortical reconstruction.

-The pipeline uses [DVC](https://dvc.org/) to store the files, [doit](https://pydoit.org/) to automate the processing steps and a custom [docker](https://www.docker.com/) mage for freesurfer-dependent operations.
+The pipeline uses [DVC](https://dvc.org/) to store the files, [doit](https://pydoit.org/) to automate the processing steps and a custom [docker](https://www.docker.com/) image for freesurfer-dependent operations.
 Folders structure is inspired by, but doesn't follow strictly, the [BIDS](https://bids.neuroimaging.io/) format.